leifaj/bts-memes/README.md

 **Tech used:** HTML, CSS, JavaScript, Node.js, Express, MongoDB, Cloudinary, Heroku

 ## Lessons Learned
-- **Using MongoDB and Cloudinary** Instead of storing the images in the MongoDB database, I opted to store the image URL instead.
+- **Using MongoDB and Cloudinary:** Instead of storing the images in the MongoDB database, I opted to store the image URL instead.
 When a POST request is made, the image is first uploaded via [Cloudinary](https://cloudinary.com/documentation/upload_images).
 The Cloudinary URL is then passed into the MongoDB database, along with any other meme details from the form.
 When a DELETE request is made, the image is deleted from Cloudinary.
 The meme information is also deleted from MongoDB.